Double Chocolate Chip Cookies (Gluten Free)

 Psyilluim husks/powder

+Helps bind the dough and gives structure without gluten.
 You can usually find psyllium husk powder online or in most health food stores.
 I don’t have a suitable substitute for it in this recipe, as it acts as the essential binder.

 Sweetener